 New Africa | stock.adobe.com

-Denver’s Department of Transportation and Infrastructure (DOTI) has announced that it will be expanding compost collection service to 13,400 households.
+Denver’s Department of Transportation and Infrastructure (DOTI) has announced it is expanding compost collection service to 13,400 households.

 Households in Denver’s Solid Waste Collection District 3—the Park Hill, Central Park and parts of the East Colfax neighborhoods—will be included.
 District 3 currently has approximately 5,300 compost customers, according to DOTI.